 - To conduct regular fire safety inspections.

-- The Executive Director of Human Resources will ensure that the appropriate policies, procedures and audit protocols are in place and reviewed from time to time.
+- The Vice-Principal (Corporate Operations) will ensure that the appropriate policies, procedures and audit protocols are in place and reviewed from time to time.

 - Heads of School / Department or other operational division will ensure that these policies and procedures are implemented and adhered to on a sustainable basis in their area of operational responsibility.